redis-applied-ai/redis-retrieval-optimizer/README.md

 </div>

+# Retrieval Optimizer

-Search and information retrieval is a challenging problem.
-With the proliferation of vector search tools in the market, focus has heavily shifted towards SEO and marketing wins, rather than fundamental quality.
+Search and information retrieval is a challenging and often misunderstood problem.
+With the proliferation of vector search tools on the market, attention has increasingly shifted toward SEO gains and marketing claims—sometimes at the expense of actual retrieval quality.

-The **Retrieval Optimizer** from Redis focuses on measuring and improving retrieval quality.
-This framework helps determine optimal **embedding models**, **retrieval strategies**, and **index configurations** for your specific data and use case.
-It implements all redis indexing and embedding caching for you to quickly iterate different scenarios.
+The **Retrieval Optimizer** from Redis is designed to bring focus back to what matters: delivering relevant, high-quality results.
+This flexible framework enables you to systematically measure and improve retrieval performance for your specific data and use case.
+Rather than relying on guesswork or vague intuition, the Retrieval Optimizer helps you establish **baseline metrics** that serve as a foundation for meaningful evaluation and iteration.

+Beyond accuracy alone, it also supports evaluating critical tradeoffs between **cost, speed, and latency**, helping you understand how different embedding models, retrieval strategies, and index configurations impact overall system performance.
+The ultimate goal is to enable **metrics-driven development** for your search application—ensuring that decisions are grounded in data, not assumptions.

-# Quick start
+# Getting Started

+The Retrieval Optimizer supports two *study* types: **Grid** and **Bayesian Optimization**.
+Each is suited to a different stage of building a high-quality search system.

+### Grid

+Use a grid study to explore the impact of different **embedding models** and **retrieval strategies**.
+These are typically the most important factors influencing search performance.
+This mode is ideal for establishing a performance baseline and identifying which techniques work best for your dataset.

+### Bayesian Optimization

+Once you've identified a solid starting point, use Bayesian optimization to **fine-tune your index configuration**.
+It intelligently selects the most promising combinations to try—saving time compared to exhaustive testing.
+This mode is especially useful for balancing **cost, speed, and latency** as you work toward a production-ready solution.

-## Grid study
+## Quick start: grid study
-Tries all options specified good for studies where the number of configurations you're testing is small or you want to be exact.

 Define study config
 ```yaml